nicolascalo/biomedical_data_pipelines/drug_screening_experiment_analysis/Readme.md

 - Details of the analysis parameters
 - Possibility of excluding data points from the analysis but still displaying them

-## :gear::bar_chart: Automated data processing and interactive display of the results
+## :gear::chart_with_upwards_trend: Automated data processing and interactive display of the results

 - Rolling average of the data (optional)
 - Wavelength splitting and ratio (if applicable)